-4.5 Importance sampling
+4.6 Importance sampling

 Importance sampling is an important operation for a BSDF.
 Given a direction ω_i , for a single layer, we sample the outgoing direction ω_o by importance sampling the phase function of the microflake layer.
-Since the phase function is normalized, the pdf is set as the phase function value.
+We conduct perfect importance sampling according to the shape of the phase function.
+Since the phase function itself is normalized by definition, the pdf value is exactly the phase function value.